What is Jail like?

 -Have you been to prison?

 -Would you like to be placed in protective custody?
 (Males who have been charged with child molestation or abuse, rape, or members of law enforcement should request protective custody.
 Below, I will explain why this is a good decision.)

-After classification, you are taking back to holding tank where you could wait another 4-8 hours.
-At some point during this time, you are given a wristband with your mugshot, name, and date of birth on it.
-This wristband also lists which facility you have been assigned to.
+After classification, you are taking back to the holding tank where you wait another 4-8 hours.
+During this time, you are given a wristband with your mugshot, name, and date of birth on it.
+This wristband also lists your assigned facility.

 QUICK TIP: Hold on to your door card listing your charges.
 In the men’s jail, the population is still very segregated.
-You will be asked by other inmates to show your door card to the head of your race when you are housed.
+You will be asked, by other inmates, to show your door card to the head of your race at your housing unit.
 (You will quickly find out who the head of your race is within your assigned unit.)
-The ‘head’ looks at your door card to determine if you are being charged with a crime that would be considered unacceptable to other inmates.
+The ‘head’ looks at your door card to determine whether you are being charged with a crime that would be considered unacceptable to other inmates.

 If you do not do this, you may end up getting jumped, and you will end up going into protective custody anyway.
-However, you may have short stay in medical before getting there if you go this route.
-As a caveat to this warning, if you have informed on someone, do not speak to anyone about it.
-This is another thing that is not received well by other inmates.
+However, you may have a short stay in medical before getting there if you go this route.
+As a caveat, if you have informed on someone, do not speak to anyone about it.
+It is something that will not be received well by other inmates.

 If you do not want to go into protective custody (aka PC up), you could ‘lose’ your door card before arriving at your housing unit.
 However, inmates will go as far as having their out of custody family members check your charges on the Maricopa county jail website to make sure you are being honest with them.